miku/goforprogrammers/README.md

-# WIP: Go for Programmers @ Spartakiade 2021
+# Go for Programmers @ Spartakiade 2021

 * [https://spartakiade.org/](https://spartakiade.org/)

 Date and location: 2021-06-11, 09-16+ (09-12, 13-16+), remote workshop;
 language: de/en (depending on participants; slides and material will be in English)

+Note: This material is work-in-progress.

 ## Abstract